MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/waveactiveallequal.md

 </dd> </dl>

-## <a name="return-value"></a>Retornar valor
+## <a name="return-value"></a>Valor retornado

-True se a expressão for a mesma para todas as pistas ativas na onda atual.
+True se a expressão for a mesma para cada faixa ativa na onda atual.

 ## <a name="remarks"></a>Comentários

-Essa função tem suporte do modelo de sombreador 6,0 em todos os estágios de sombreador.
+Essa função tem suporte do modelo de sombreador 6.0 em todos os estágios do sombreador.